rymrg/drm/atomic_rationale.md

 Since C does not allow easy usage of initialization.
 This behavior caused problems in C++ and C++ is going to break apart from C in this case[3].

-It also worth noting that other languages (such as Rust[]) implement a similar struct.
+It also worth noting that other languages (such as Rust[4]) implement a similar struct.

 ## Memory Order